oceanprotocol-archive/OEPs/12/README.md

 1. BRIZO receives this request and check on-chain via KEEPER if the CONSUMER has grants to execute the Workflow.
    If the CONSUMER has grants will continue the Infrastructure Operation integration, if not will return an error message.

-1. BRIZO call the Infrastructure Operator (aka OPERATOR) giving the Workflow that needs to be executed
+1. BRIZO calls the Infrastructure Operator (aka OPERATOR) giving the Workflow that needs to be executed

 1. The OPERATOR communicates with the K8s cluster to prepare the pods